gotamist/nlp/README.md

 driven considerable advancement in the field.

 The directories here contain projects covering various topic and problems.
-If the directory contains a project that was done as part of the Udacity NLP Nanodegree's project requirement, that is indicated in within the folder.
 Below is a brief overview of some of the projects.

 ### Sentiment analysis